Eminberatsonmez/first-try/README.md

 # first-try
-my first experience to web developing project name is basic landing page i learned to built html skeleton and basic css cods and using lets see
+this is a basic landing page project my early steps into web development. i focused on learning HTML structure , css fundamentals and improving my front-end understanding. more updates will come as i progress